hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Experiments/README.md

 ## Adding and Configuring an Experiment

-When you click to *Add* an upcoming experiment, you are taken through a series of four steps to build the experiment's configuration:
+When you click to *Add* an Upcoming Experiment, you're taken through a series of four steps to build the Experiment's configuration:

 *1.* On the *Upcoming Experiments* panel, click to *Add* a new Experiment.
 The page adjusts step 1 - *Experiment Period*: